West Kent

 • Sankey's 39 Mount Ephraim Tunbridge Wells TN4 8AA Telephone(01892) 511422

 Family run pub based in the Wells since 1961.
-Two cask ales are offered, with the second pump a changing guest usually from a Kent microbrewery such as Rockin Robin or Kent, and up to twenty kegs offering a varied selection of British and Belgian craft beers.
+Two cask ales are offered, with the second pump a changing guest usually from a Kent microbrewery such as Kent, and up to twenty kegs offering a varied selection of British and Belgian craft beers.
 The striking interior is adorned with enamel plate signs, family memorabilia and antique church pews, with a large open fire.
-Sankeys is renowned for its seafood dishes which are served in the pub and also in the attached brasserie.
+Sankey's is renowned for its seafood dishes which are served in the pub and also in the attached brasserie.
 One real cider is stocked, usually sourced from a Kentish producer such as Kentish Pip.

 • St John's Yard 66 St Johns Road Tunbridge Wells TN4 9PE Telephone(01892) 619376